All Episodes

 Because frankly, there is real reason, warranted reason for him.

-He he said I never talked to his son, his brother, or anybody for that matter, his own son implicates him, his son would not have the right to plead the fifth, by the way, uh, considering he's already been pardoned.
+His son would not have the right to plead the fifth, by the way, considering he's already been pardoned.

-And if honestly, if this is what they want to do, um, let him do it.
+And if honestly, if this is what they want to do, let them do it.

-And and frankly, I'd like to see Donald Trump use the power that power of the presidential pardon in new ways that you know he started a little bit in his first term.
+And frankly, I'd like to see Donald Trump use that power of the presidential pardon in new ways that he started a little bit in his first term.

 I can't think of anything worse than losing your freedom.